endurancetrio/endurancetrio-tracker/README.md

 > **Note**
 >
-> The H2 database will be replaced with PostgreSQL in production environments.
 > All data in the development database is transient and will reset when the application restarts.

 ### Installation